 When you have accumulated between a total of eight to 15 demerit points, the Alberta government will mail you a courtesy notice of your perilous points standing.
 If you accumulate 15 or more points within a two-year calendar period, your licence will be automatically suspended for one month.

 - If taken before you have accrued 15 demerit points, the successful passing of an approved defensive driving course can remove three demerit points.
 You may only do this once every two years.

 - If you garner two suspensions due to demerit points within one year, your licence will be suspended for three months.

 - If your record sustains three or more demerit suspensions within two years, your licence will be suspended for six months.
 You may be required to account for yourself in person at an office of the Alberta Transportation Safety Board.

 There are no appeals to a demerit point suspension short of proving your points were erroneously awarded to you or their total miscalculated.
 There is a provision in the law for requesting, in writing, a review of your driving record by ATSB’s Driver Fitness and Monitoring Branch for such administrative errors.
-They will not rehash the circumstances of your earlier traffic offenses.
+They will not rehash the circumstances of your earlier traffic offences.

 Even after a demerit point suspension has been served, your licence will be reinstated with seven points remaining on it.
 To eliminate these residual points will take two years of clean driving from the reinstatement date.
 To get reinstated from any suspension you will have to have proof that all past traffic fines have been satisfied or put on a payment plan.